-While I don’t have room in this post to add all of the Instagrammable Iceland waterfalls, I wanted to at least mention a few.
+While I don’t have room in this post to add all of the Instagrammable Iceland waterfalls, I wanted to mention a few at least.

 Recommended by Paulina from the UK Every Day

-The largest waterfall in the Westfjords region of Iceland, Dynjandi waterfall is the jewel of the area.
-It is also considered one of the most popular waterfalls in the area and a perfect place for photography.
+The largest waterfall in the Westfjords region of Iceland, Dynjandi waterfall is the area’s jewel.
+It is also considered one of the most popular waterfalls in the area and a great place for photography.

-Dynjandi Falls, also known as Fjallfoss, cascades over 100 meters from the top and continues down into several other smaller waterfalls below it.
-There are in total 6 additional waterfalls that flow from the waterfall of Dynjandi each with its own distinct name.
+Six additional waterfalls in total flow from the waterfall of Dynjandi, each with its own distinct name.
 You can spend time walking and wandering the area around each.

 Recommended by Anwar from Beyond My Door

 Located right near Hekla volcano in Southern Iceland, Haifoss Waterfall is easily one of the most Instagrammable places in Iceland.

 After all, it sits at an impressive 122 meters tall and is currently the fifth tallest waterfall in the country.